Benjo93/Chess/README.md

 # Senior Project - Fuzzy Logic Chess

+## Fuzzy-Logic Medieval Chess Corp Command
+The Corp Command F-L Medieval Chess variant builds on F-L Chess Medieval Chess to create gameplay  resembling  a  medieval  battle,  using the  standard  chess  board, with  real-world command  and  control considerations.
+The "armies" of chess pieces for command are divided into three "corp":

+A1.The King and Bishops are CORP commanders, each with one command authority that can be used in each turn. <br />
+A2.
+Up to three actions may be taken in each turn, one by each corp.
+Corp command actions ARE NOT required in any turn, so zero to three actions may be taken in a turn. <br />
+A3.
+Command authority may not be transferred from one commander to another. <br />
+A4.The "left" side Bishop commands the three left pawns and the left-side Knight. <br />
+A5.
+The "right" side Bishop commands the three right pawns and the right-side Knight. <br />
+A6.
+The King commands the Queen, the two rooks (archers), and the remaining two center pawns <br />

+A7.
+Each commander (King and Bishops) may command one action (move or capture) per turn, only for their commanded pieces. <br />
+B1.
+The King may delegate any of its pieces to be commanded by either Bishop, at any time, but no more than one delegation action per turn.
+Limited to up to SIX pieces that can be commanded by a Bishop (no limitation on the King).
+A delegation continues, but may be recalled by the King in any turn, but this recall counts as a delegation action(a King may NOT delegate and recall in the same turn). <br />

+C1.
+When a Bishop is captured, his commanded pieces revert to the command of the King, but his command authority is lost (the army may make one fewer action per turn, a serious disadvantage). <br />
+C2.
+The game ends when the King is captured (the Bishops do not fight on without the King, but surrender). <br />

+D1.
+COMMANDER’S MOVEMENT: The commanders (King and Bishops) may each move one square (but not attack/capture) in a player turn, without expending their command authority.
+Attacking/capturing by the King or Bishop “spends” that command authority for that corp.
+The King may spend his command authority to move up to three squares.
+Bishops may move up to two squares by spending their command authority. <br />

 ## King
 -Begins with authority over himself, center two pawns, the queen, and rooks. <br />
 -May move one square without losing authority. <br />